Partners In Health: Liberia

 PIH began work in Liberia in November 2014, focused on responding to Ebola in Maryland County, a 20-hour drive south from the capital of Monrovia.
 They supported two Ebola treatment units and three community care centers, and taught teachers and community members new techniques to slow the spread of infections.
 Since Ebola came under control in Liberia in March 2015, PIH has focused on helping rebuild the health system, primarily for a population of roughly 100,000 in Maryland County.

 Kazakhstan

 Since 2009, PIH has worked in Kazakhstan with the Ministry of Health to provide services treating MDR-TB.

+United States

+PIH launched its U.S. arm in May 2020 in response to the COVID-19 pandemic.

 Partner projects

 PIH also supports partner projects in the following countries: